Eontec/eontec.github.io/_posts/2023-06-15-Black-Guild-V3C3.md

 　However, when the monsters came out of the dungeon, it was a different story.
 The government decided to destroy the Imperial Palace dungeon.

 "A total of 300 skilled explorers gathered to destroy the "dungeon core," the key element of the dungeon.
 Even thinking about it now, that team was the strongest lineup.
-I, your Master, Amatsuki ......, and Tachibana were all very talented."
+I, your Master, Amatsuki ......, and you were all very talented."

 "I would appreciate it if you would stop talking about ...... master."